projectatomic/atomicapp/docs/providers.md

 providerconfig: /host/home/foo/.kube/config
 ```

-You need to provide Atomic App with access to a configuration file to be able to use Kubernetes and OpenShift providers.
-By using the `providerconfig` option you will override it's default value (`~/.kube/config`).
+You need to provide Atomic App with access to a configuration file to be able to use some providers.
+By using the `providerconfig` option you will override it's default value (`provider.config`).

 Providers may need additional configuration.